Ga naar hoofdinhoud

 If no local repo is configured, "Local repo" shows "(not configured)" instead of branch info.

-If configuration issues are detected (missing config files, unreachable remote, gh not installed), they are shown in red below the panel — never silently skipped.
+If configuration issues are detected (missing config files, unreachable remote, curl not installed), they are shown in red below the panel — never silently skipped.

 Note: The terminal panel is only visible when using Claude Code in the terminal (CLI).
 In the VS Code extension, hook stderr is not shown as a visible banner — see the Claude chat message below instead.